logankm02/Personal-Website/README.md

 # Personal-Website

-A personal website to pratice and learn HTML, CSS and Jacascript.
+A personal website to pratice and learn HTML, CSS and Javascript.